 Several factors contribute to the cost of insurance for building design companies, including your business size and industry risk.
 Cost estimates are sourced from policies purchased by Insureon customers.

-Building design professionals, such as architects, engineers, and interior designers, pay a median premium of less than $40 per month, or about $465 per year, for general liability insurance.
-This policy provides protection for third-party bodily injuries and property damage, along with advertising injuries.
+Building design professionals pay a median premium of less than $40 per month, or about $465 per year, for general liability insurance.
+This policy provides financial protection for third-party bodily injuries and property damage, along with advertising injuries.

 Among building design businesses that purchase general liability insurance with Insureon, 39% pay less than $400 per year and 46% pay between $400 and $800 per year.
-High-risk businesses typically pay more for this policy.
+Larger businesses and businesses that interact with more clients typically pay more for this policy.

 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.